-This school was only a week away from the start of their All American Student Classic when the principal was walking down the corridor.
-As she turned the corner, the RUNNER, a fifth grade student, was preparing to re-enter his classroom.
-The RUNNER suddenly bolted away again.
+This school was only a week away from the start of their All-American Student Classic when the principal was walking down the corridor.
+As she turned the corner, the Runner, a fifth-grade student, was preparing to re-enter his classroom.
+The Runner suddenly bolted away again.

-The first thing out of the RUNNER’S mouth was, "Wow---You’re really fast!"
+The first thing out of the Runner’s mouth was, "Wow, you’re really fast!"

-The principal gasped, “Wow---You’re really fast!”
+The principal gasped, “Wow, you’re really fast!”

-He then asked the principal if she was running in the All American Student Classic and challenged her on the spot to race against him in the 50 yard dash!
+He then asked the principal if she was running in the All-American Student Classic and challenged her on the spot to race against him in the 50-yard dash!

 SERENDIPITIES… (as the principal told AASC)

-The 5th grader is no longer “RUNNING”
+This 5th grader is no longer running.

-Parents at the school are becoming involved in school activities
+Parents at the school are becoming involved in school activities.

 Right Track In Life...